zsoltkovacs/p2pp/README.md

 ### Filament Settings
 1. In Slic3r, Click the "Filament Settings Tab"
+2. Navigate to the "Custom G-Code" menu item.
 2. Add the following lines exactly as shown to *EACH* filament profile you want to use with the palette 2.
 These changes will not interfere with the normal working under other profiles as only comments are added to the gcode file.
 ```
 ;P2PP FN=[filament_preset]